 Calculate Yields

-Make sure the equation is balanced.
-You can use our Equation Balancer.
+✓ Make sure the equation is balanced.
+Use our Equation Balancer if needed.

 Enter a balanced equation to configure reactant inputs.